All Collections

 People History and Face Detection

-Enable people detection to search for individuals that are seen on the Intercom.
-Face detection allows for more granular information such as location people of interest.
+Enable People Detection to search for individuals who are visible on the intercom.
+Enable Face Detection to allow for more granular information, such as location people of interest (POI).

 Time Zone

-Time zone is set based on the address assigned to the Intercom.
-For example, if the Intercom address is Toronto, Ontario, Canada then the timezone will be shown as EST/EDT.
+Time zone is based on the address assigned to the intercom.
+For example, if the intercom address is Toronto, Ontario, Canada, then the time zone is shown as EST/EDT.

 Device Status